QuodAI/tutorial-react-twitter-api-login/README.md

 Note that because of the requirements of the OAuth 1.0a protocol that the Twitter authentication follows, we cannot implement a pure React solution
 (two reasons: React's inability to securely hide a secret, and due to the Same Origin policy).
 You will see an Express component in this codebase.

+## Live Demo

+You can follow the link to view the [Live Demo](https://zen-volhard-180487.netlify.app/)

 ## Quick Start

 ```